pramatias/rustbook/intermediate_step/rustbook74gpt.md

     Re-exporting Names with pub use

-Let me tell you about a cool technique called re-exporting, my friend.
+Let me tell you about a cool technique called re-exporting.
 You see, when we bring a name into scope using the use keyword, it's all private and hidden away.
 But what if we want others to be able to use that name as if it were defined in their own code?
 Well, that's where pub use comes into play.